jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    v8.2 implementations also implement an AMU and this option can be used to enable this feature on those systems as well.
 Default is 0.

+-  ``ENABLE_AMU_FCONF``: Enables FCONF support in the AMU component, which allows platforms with auxiliary counters to describe them via the ``HW_CONFIG`` device tree blob.
+No auxiliary counters are enabled if this is disabled.
+Default is 0.

 -  ``ENABLE_ASSERTIONS``: This option controls whether or not calls to ``assert()`` are compiled out.
 For debug builds, this option defaults to 1, and calls to ``assert()`` are left in place.
 For release builds, this option defaults to 0